-If I don’t have any symptoms, should I be concerned?
+If I don't have symptoms, should I be concerned?

-What sort of things in my lifestyle could make my prolapse worse?
+What sorts of things in my lifestyle could make my prolapse worse?

 Risk factors that may worsen prolapse include:

 - Increased BMI

 - Distended, stretched and weakened pelvic floor muscles